deepakmahakale/ror.tips/_posts/2023-09-05-how-to-run-migration-on-different-environment-in-rails.md

 ---
 layout: single
-title: How to run migration on different environment?
+title: How to run migration on different environment in rails?
-description: >
+description: &description >
   Need to execute the database migrations on a different environment?
   Let's see how to do it.
+excerpt: *description
+date: 2023-09-05
 categories:
   - rails
 tags:
   - database
   - migration
-date: 2023-09-05
-image: /images/og/how-to-run-migration-on-different-environment-in-rails.jpg
+header:
+  og_image: /assets/images/opengraph/2023-09-05-how-to-run-migration-on-different-environment-in-rails.png
 ---

 By default `rails db:migrate` will run in the `development` environment.
+Let's see how to run migrations on a different environment.

 In order to run migrations on another environment we need to specify the `RAILS_ENV` environment variable.